scramjetorg/transform-hub/README.md

 yarn start:dev --no-docker
 ```

-There is a wide range of options that you can start the hub with.
+There is a wide range of options that you can start STH with.
 Please add `--help` or `-h` flag to list all the options:

 `scramjet-transform-hub --help`